axle-h/axle-h.github.io/_posts/2018-02-26-specification-structured-testing.md

 ## Bells and whistles

 There's some cool stuff that you can do with specification tests.
-For example, when using [AutoMapper][AutoMapper], profiles are such a black box that it should be a requirement for you to unit test each of them.
+For example [AutoMapper][AutoMapper] profiles are such a black box that it should be a requirement for you to unit test each of them.
 Check out [xunit-spec-automapper][xunit-spec-automapper] which provides a specification base class configured for testing AutoMapper profiles.
 E.g. if you had an assembly with loads of profiles like this one:

 {% highlight C# %}